better0123/rentPrediction/README.md

 5. Impute test dataset's missing value using information from training data;
 6. Perform `oneHot` on training and testing datasets' categorical data (binary features are left out of this process to avoid multi-colinearity).

-### Feature engineering:
-Generating polynomial features with degree 2 on 537 features raised `MemoryError` on a machine with 8G RAM, hence it was discarded.

 ### Feature selection:
 1. Apply standard scaler to the training dataset;